tidev/alloy-loader/README.md

 > ⚠️ Note: This loader is meant to be used exclusively in projects powered by [appcd-plugin-webpack](https://github.com/appcelerator/appcd-plugin-webpack) and does not consider external usages.

-Instead of using this loader directly you probably want to install [@titanium-sdk/webpack-plugin-alloy](https://github.com/appcelerator/webpack-plugin-alloy#readme), which will all automatically configure this loader and everything else required to enable Webpack in your Alloy project.
+Instead of using this loader directly you probably want to install [@titanium-sdk/webpack-plugin-alloy](https://github.com/appcelerator/webpack-plugin-alloy#readme), which will automatically configure this loader and everything else required to enable Webpack in your Alloy project.

 ## Installation